padraic-edwards/compliance-app-20220307222542892/README.md

 # Node.js Sample Application
-> **DISCLAIMER**: This is a guideline sample application and is used for demonstrative and illustrative purposes only.
+> **DISCLAIMER**: This is a guideline sample app and is used for demonstrative and illustrative purposes only.
 This is not a production ready code.

 This sample contains an simple Node.js microservice that can be deployed with [CI-toolchain](https://cloud.ibm.com/devops/setup/deploy?repository=https%3A%2F%2Fus-south.git.cloud.ibm.com%2Fopen-toolchain%2Fcompliance-ci-toolchain&env_id=ibm:yp:us-south) and [CD-toolchain](https://cloud.ibm.com/devops/setup/deploy?repository=https%3A%2F%2Fus-south.git.cloud.ibm.com%2Fopen-toolchain%2Fcompliance-cd-toolchain&env_id=ibm:yp:us-south).